 The importance of a reliable farrier in your horse's life

-Although the modern rider doesn't usually face a catastrophe at the loss of a horseshoe, Benjamin Franklin knew his history and his horses and used his almanac to encourage people to take responsibility for the seemingly small, but important tasks in their daily lives, especially when it came to their horses.
+Although the modern rider doesn't usually face a catastrophe at the loss of a horseshoe, Benjamin Franklin knew his history and his horses and as noted in his almanac, 'For the want of a nail the shoe was lost, For the want of a shoe the horse was lost, For the want of a horse the rider was lost.... to encourage people to take responsibility for the seemingly small, but important tasks in their daily lives, especially when it came to their horses.

 Without doubt, a horse's hooves are one of the most important parts of the animal.
 Given a split hoof, nail prick, or stinky hoof, the first call should be to the farrier.

 In fact, regular appointments with a competent farrier to keep hooves properly trimmed, make sure that shoes are fitted and attached properly, and assess the general hoof health of the horse will prevent most hoof problems from developing, thereby increasing the enjoyment and productivity associated with horse ownership.

 Don't wait until a hoof problem develops to call the farrier.
 Many farriers are booked well in advance, and scheduling can take time.

 In addition, a farrier who is familiar with the horse can instruct the owner or handler regarding general hoof care and what to do in an emergency situation.
 Since hoof growth varies with the season and general health of the horse, a competent farrier can help determine the best schedule for visits.

 In addition to securing the services of a competent farrier, get to know your horse's hooves and establish what is "normal" for the horse.
 Picking the horse's feet on a daily basis or, at a minimum, before and after each ride, gives the horse a head start on healthy hooves.